Endrem/Zero-Width-Characters/README.md

 ## Usage
 ### Plaintext To Zero-Width
 Add the desired content into "Plaintext.txt" and execute the script.
+Run the "Zero-Width-Writer" PowerShell script.
 The output ("ToZeroWidth.txt") will contain the zero-width unicode characters, wrapped in double quotes.

 ### Zero-Width To Plaintext
 Place the text containing zero-width unicode characters into the "ToZeroWidth.txt" file.
+Run the "Zero-Width-Reader" PowerShell script.
 The output ("FromZeroWidth.txt") will contain the plaintext.

 ## Roadmap
 - [ ] Add Python equivalent scripts.